 I’ve directed two theatre productions so far, meaning I had to sit through auditions and make casting decisions.
 I also had the opportunity to see many Namibian stage productions and as a film fanatic, over the years I have seen numerous movies; both local and international.

 I’d like to think my taste in cinema is pretty much above average.
 While I really enjoy high-quality movies with big names, I also watch a good variety of indie films with amateur actors.
-I judge films/plays on 10% storyline, 40% technicality and 50% on acting.
+I judge films/plays on its storyline, technicality and for the most part, on acting.
 Acting can make or break a film or play.
 A good actor can save a horrible script, whereas a bad actor can destroy a good script.
 In my opinion, acting is the biggest part of any production.
 Otherwise, people could just write good scripts and we’d go to the cinema/theatre to listen to the message, but that not really the gig, is it?

 From a film perspective, I have seen movies/tv-shows from various industries; Namibia, South Africa, Hollywood, Nollywood and Bollywood, UK, China, etc..
 You can tell it is a lot of different cultures and storytelling methods, but the acting is the only thing that really impresses or pisses me off.

 So how do you know an actor’s performance is bad?
 The argument between good and bad acting can be pretty subjective but taking from my own directing/casting background and theatre/film intake, here are the signs of a bad actor: